 Maggie strongly supports interarts, digital arts and creative technology in NZ.
 She has taught creative technology at Bachelor and Masters level at AUT University and regularly speaks on this topic at events and conferences.
 She also Chairs the national Aotearoa Digital Arts Trust, and co instigated and leads the Creative Technology Northland network.
 For more info see her personal site: maggiebuxton.com

 Creative Technologist | Consultant | Educator | Performance Artist

 Kim Newall (MCT) is creative technologist, performance artist and educator working within the multimedia, mobile, interactive and immersive art forms.
 His passion is applying emerging and creative technologies (such as Augmented Reality, Arduino, IOT) within community-based settings and/or with grass roots audiences.
 Kim is one of NZ’s foremost VJs with regular appearances at festivals such as Rhythm and Vines, Splore and Northern Base.

-In addition to his own artistic practice, Kim provides advice to other creatives to support their practice and works (including on interactive screens such as Digital Art Live in Auckland) and has instigated and facilitated a number of capacity building networking groups in the creative technologies area.
+In addition to his own artistic practice, Kim provides advice to other creatives to support their practice and works (including on interactive screens such as Auckland Live) and has instigated and facilitated a number of capacity building networking groups in the creative technologies area.
 He has a Master of Creative Technology and has taught on the Bachelor of Creative Technologies programme at AUT and currently teaches Part Time at NorthTec.
 For more info on Kim see his personal site: wiredvisual.com